krzychb/esp32-everest-run/log-book.md

 I am really happy with this improvement.
 Atmospheric pressure value obtained from [MeteoStation](http://www.if.pw.edu.pl/~meteo/okienkow.php) is measured at 135m over the mean sea level.
 Therefore, I have changed the name of this variable from `Sea Level Pressure` to `Reference Pressure`.
 The component that retrieves reference pressure is called [weather_pw](components/weather_pw).

+### Sixth training

+#### January 31st, 2017

+Back to the [Palace of Culture and Science](https://en.wikipedia.org/wiki/Palace_of_Culture_and_Science).
+The plan was to make 500 floors.
+I have made 15 x 26 = 390 floors climbing almost continuously for 2 hours.
+This was surprising issue but fortunately easy to explain.
+The floor of the Palace is higher comparing to younger Marriot or InterContinental.
+I am not sure about exact numbers but I believe there are 26 steps per floor in Palace and 18 in Marriot.